Home

 Safety of operatives

 A reduced access space increases the risk when entering and exiting chambers, particularly with breathing apparatus, tripods or harnesses.
-An obstructed 600 mm opening can create snagging points, restrict emergency egress and heighten confined-space risk.
+An obstructed 600 mm opening can; create snagging points, restrict emergency egress, heighten confined-space risk and act as a potential injury risk to personnel.

 Compliance and liability

-If any internal projection encroaches into the circular aperture, the product does not meet EN 124 dimensional requirements.
+For chambers requiring personnel access, if any internal projection encroaches into the stated circular aperture, the product does not meet EN 124 dimensional requirements.
 Misstating a clear opening on certification, datasheets or markings exposes specifiers and asset owners to non-compliance and potential claims.

 Whole-life performance